globewalldesk/revuu/README.md

 views of the app are a paginated list of tasks and an individual task view.

-Currently, we support Ruby, JavaScript (and Node), HTML, CSS, Python, Java, C, and Bash scripting.
+Currently, we support Ruby, JavaScript (and Node), HTML, CSS, Python, Java, C, C++, and Bash scripting.
 We support not just one-file scripting tasks but also complex, directory-based tasks (which Revuu calls "repotasks").
 We also support many commonly-used text editors and IDEs.